Ptrskay3/async-await/slides.md

 # Let's talk about JavaScript!

 - JavaScript said to be _asynchronous and single threaded_.
+- The evolution of concurrency was: Callbacks -> Promises -> async/await
+- Let's try frying eggs synchronously!
 ```js
 function fryEgg(egg) {
   return fetch(`http://127.0.0.1:3001/${egg}`).then((resp) => resp.text());